 Even if you do pass the material participation test, be aware that your loss deduction might be affected by the TCJA's rules for deducting business losses.
-(See Case Study 8 on page 15.)
+(See "Loss deductions" on page 14.)

 Income investments

 Qualified dividends are taxed at the favorable long-term capital gains tax rate rather than at your higher ordinary-income tax rate.
 Interest income, however, generally is taxed at ordinary-income rates.
 So stocks that pay qualified dividends may be more attractive taxwise than other income investments, such as CDs and taxable bonds.